By Lee Doyle, Sponsored by VMware

 Employees require a high-quality application experience at all points during their workday.
 They need to access corporate-based applications, utilize SaaS applications based in the cloud, and leverage real-time voice and video calls for their meetings.

 Internet broadband services provide widely variable quality which is typically unpredictable.
-Home connections continue to suffer from network performance issues such as latency, packet loss and jitter – resulting in poor application performance, inability to access data, and exasperating degradation of voice/video quality in important meetings.
+Home connections continue to experience network performance issues such as latency, packet loss and jitter – resulting in poor application performance, inability to access data, and exasperating degradation of voice/video quality in important meetings.

 SD-WAN technology deployed at home is designed to alleviate the challenges of disrupted Internet connectivity.
 It offers application prioritization, accelerated on-ramps to leading SaaS applications, and dramatically improves real time voice/video quality.
 It can be deployed with highly reliable active-active or active-passive link mode to automatically transition to a cellular 4G/5G connection if the broadband Internet is degraded.